ekjacinto/Creatorverse/README.md

 ## Notes

-Describe any challenges encountered while building the app or any additional context you'd like to add.
+One of the main challenges in creating this app was relearning Supabase and using sequences of commands to insert entries.

 ## License